-A lack of trust typically points to previous trauma.
-Many women (and some men too) have been in abusive relationships.
+A lack of trust typically points to previous trauma, or insufficient role models.
+Many women have been in abusive relationships.
 Their trust was betrayed over and over.
-Many of them had entered codependent relationships, where their own will became secondary in the service of another person’s endless needs.
+Their mothers lacked to confidence to pursue their own goals.
+Many had entered codependent relationships, where their will became secondary in the service of another person’s needs.

 We have to ask ourselves: Are our collective personalities really so fragile that we can’t imagine having a good debate with ___ (fill in the blank) and come out unscathed, with the relationship in question still intact?
 Is it so hard to communicate how we really feel without fearing that the person on the other end will either disappear or steamroll over us?